Bam4d/bam4d.github.io/src/posts/markdown/react-markdown-mathjax.md

 this.md = md().use(mj());
 ```

-The explanation for this is that the imports `mardown-it` and `markdown-it-mathjax` have been translated to ES6 format:
+The explanation for this is that the imports `markdown-it` and `markdown-it-mathjax` have been translated to ES6 format:

 * not using ES6, `require` is returning a function which you have to execute in order to return the reference.